- What we do

 Learning to Make a Difference is all about empowering junior doctors to learn and develop skills in quality improvement and put these new skills into practice to make a real difference to their patient care.
 Find information and examples on how to get quality improvement projects started and keep going until the project is completed.

 - Drop-in quality improvement support sessions are being held on Monday evenings at 8pm.
-Not sure what to measure or how many measurements are enough?
-Need help with run charts or driver diagrams?
-Now is your chance to ask the experts.
 Details of how to join are in the flyer in the downloads section.

 - Use the resources, links and examples on this site to help get your project underway.